Kurocifer/clone-repos/README.md

 ## Why

-After intalling a new system on my computer, just felt lazy at the thought of having to clone each repo independently and was also thrilled enough to write this script tho it took me way longer to write it than it should have taken to clone individually.
+After intalling a new system on my computer, just felt lazy at the thought of having to clone each repo individually and was also thrilled enough to write this script tho it took me way longer to write it than it should have taken to clone individually.

 ## Features